txodds/tx-on-chain/README.md

    <br>
    https://oracle.txodds.com/docs for Solana MainNet use.

+The data the Oracle system is currently offering includes
+- fixture snapshots/updates: every time any key metadata for a fixture changes, an update becomes available;
+- odds: specifically, what is known as TxODDS stable de-margined price available for much more sports and markets in the TxODDS Fusion product;
+- scores: a fully detailed down to every on-the field action updates from US College Football and US College Basketball matches.

+The data is distributed in real-time via request-response or low latency streaming to paying blockchain customers known only by the public keys of their wallets.
+Simultaneously, the batches accumulated over revolving UTC clock-aligned time intervals periods of 5 minutes for odds and scores and 1 jour for fixture snapshots, are cryptographically signed at the end of thes intervals.
+The resulting signature, known as a Merkle root, is published on-chain in perpetuity.
+The `txoracle` Solana program developed by TxODDS in the Rust language and deployed to both Solana DevNet and Solana MainNet (see the public keys below) is working in tandem with the off-chain components to encure that any published data from the baove three channels can be validated against the on-chain signatures.

+This validation is based on the mathematical property of Merkle roots that guarantees secure cryptographic proofs that a given record was contained in the referenced batch of data.
+This serves two purposes: the customeres can ascertain that the fixture, odds, or scores event was genuine, and secondly, they can engage is trading activities facilitated by the on-chain `txoracle` program and the TxODDS off-chain services, such that one side is able to propose a signed offer based on a predition that a certain scores event will occur at the specific phase of the game and once the counter-party "agrees to disagreee", accepting the challenge, and with the signed Trade published on-chain, the settltment and funds allocation is based on on-chain proofs that the winning condition was verified.

+Essentialy the data access layer (use case 1) allows users to front-run their trading activity (use case 2), being fully informed about actual fixture changes, odds, and score events in near real-time--with settlement available as soon as the data is fully confirmed by the published on-chain batch signatures--typically as soon as the current 5-minute interval ends and the corresponding phase of the game arrives.

 ## Included data

 As of mid-September 2025, the following data is covered for the fixtures, odds, and scores channels, and available for trading.